-In a timely manner will enforce procedures in place to ensure compliance, for annual re-certifications and interim changes.
-Once a year will secure third party verification of the family's income to use to determine the participant's portion of rent to the owner for the next twelve months.
+Additional staff has been added to the department allowing for annual recertifications and interim changes to be performed in a timely manner.
+Secure third party verification of the family's income to use to determine the participant's portion of rent during annual recertifications and notify owner and participant of any rent modifications for the next twelve months.
 Approximately four months prior to a participant recertification date, the HCV office will send a notice informing participant of their recertification date.
 The participant will be required to supply all necessary documentation for income verification, changes in household composition and utilities.
 Ensure that participants signs all required documents and release forms (HUD-9886).
-Notify participant and landlord of any rent changes.
-File 50058 and family documentation accordingly
+Place all pertinent information in family file.